IgniteUI/help-topics/topics/02_Controls/igDataChart/04_Configuring/09_igDataChart_Configuring_TimeXAxis.md

 -   [Introduction](#introduction)
 -   [Axis Break Properties](#breaks)

-Note: The following sections are only required if the default labels (i.e. formatting & intervals) need to be changed.
+Note: The following sections are only required if the default labels (i.e. formatting and intervals) need to be changed.
 -   [Axis Label Format Properties](#labelformats)
 -   [Axis Interval Properties](#intervals)
 -   [Related Content](#related-content)